javeharron/roninrockets/README.md

 -J1: Narrowed nozzle template for greater reliability.

--L1: Basic rocket with de Laval nozzle added.
+-L1,2,3: Basic rocket with de Laval nozzle added.

--L2: Larger rocket with de Laval nozzle added.

--L3: Largest rocket with de Laval nozzle added.
+-LM1, 2, 3: Rockets with de Laval nozzle and modular head attachment for more complex builds.

+-LR1, 2, 3: Rockets with de Laval nozzle and ability to carry a utility line or drag a net.

 -R1: Line-launcher template able to drag a net or carry a utility line.

 Version History:
+2 Oct 2021: Released LM and LR templates.

 22 Sept 2021: Released L2 and L3 template.

 7 Sept 2021: Released L1 template.